kotolex/checking/README.md

         my_print('1')
     equals([(1,), ('1',)], result) # checks all args are in result list
 ```
-and more complicated case, when our function works for ever, printing all inputs, until gets 'exit':
+and more complicated case, when our function works forever, printing all inputs, until gets 'exit':

 ```python
 def use_both():